DrewNaylor/UXL-Launcher/README.md

 - [Microsoft .Net 4.6.1 Framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981)

   - Ignore the ad on that page, scroll down, and click the orange Download button.
+Note that this is the web installer and it'll download its components after it's opened.
 May take a while to download.

 - Windows versions: Windows 7 SP1, 8.1, 10.
   - Windows 8.0 is untested although it might work.